noface-0/S-NAS/README.md

 # S-NAS: Simple Neural Architecture Search

+**⚠️ NOTE: This project is still a work in progress and may contain bugs.
+Use at your own risk. ⚠️**

 S-NAS is a streamlined system that automates the discovery of optimal neural network architectures for specific datasets.
 Rather than manually designing neural networks, S-NAS efficiently explores different architecture configurations to find ones that perform best on predefined benchmark datasets.

 ![screenshot](./images/screenshot.png)